gonX/dustforce-wiki/website/_mechanics/basics/jumps.md

 #### Air Jump

-A jump perform in midair has no jumpsquat or startup delay, and thus occurs instantly.
+A jump performed in midair has no jumpsquat or startup delay, and thus occurs instantly.

-As such, jumps in midair cannot be a shorthop and will always give the same height as a “fulljump.
+As such, jumps in midair cannot be a shorthop and will always give the same height as a fulljump.

 At the start of an air jump, your Y velocity is set (or left alone) using the same rules as with ground jumps, above.
 However, your X velocity is set according to what direction you’re pressing: